 8. Owning the messaging

-It’s kind of an SEO disaster when some unrelated Facebook page ranks for your main offering and your website doesn’t.
+It’s an SEO disaster when some unrelated Facebook page ranks for your main offering, and your website doesn’t.

 Sure, it might drive some awareness for you, but are they sending people to the right place?
-Is the messaging on point?
+Is the message on point?
 And do you want to be affiliated with that Facebook page?

-It’s way better for a business to have their own website rank for that offering.
+It’s way better for a business to have its own website rank for that offering.

-That way you can control the messaging and the details and all the related stuff.
+That way you can control the messaging, details, and related stuff.

 But how do you do that?
-That means the technical SEO on your website needs to be well done and the related answer-type content also needs to drive SEO performance.
+It means your website’s technical SEO needs to be well done, and related answer-type content also needs to drive SEO performance.

-Some people will say oh but we don’t need it.
+Some people will say oh, but we don’t need it.
 Things are going well.
-And that might be true today but how about tomorrow?
+That might be true today, but how about tomorrow?

-Search engine optimization and good content strategy is hardly ever about today.
-It’s usually about next week and how are you protect your digital reputation in the future.
+Search engine optimization and good content strategy are hardly ever about today.
+They’re usually about next week and how to protect your digital reputation in the future.